 Why unify under

 Menstrual health is a CROSS-SECTOR ISSUE affecting many areas of women and girls* lives.
 To date, menstruation has traditionally been addressed under the banner of menstrual hygiene management (MHM) in the development and humanitarian sector.
 However, we see menstrual health as a more holistic and encompassing term that includes both MHM as well as the broader systemic factors that link menstruation with health, well-being, the environment and equity.
 (An Opportunity to Address Menstrual Health and Gender Equity, FSG, 2016)

 The MH Hub assumes a holistic, cross-sector and interdisciplinary approach that brings all menstrual health actors together.
-This includes: international NGOs, grassroots organizations, researchers, policy makers, health workers, educators, donors, corporations, social entrepreneurs, femtech companies, journalists and individual advocates.
-Menstrual health includes all these actors, and the multiple paving pathways through which these actors work on menstruation.
+This includes international NGOs, grassroots organizations, researchers, policy makers, health workers, educators, investors, donors, corporations, social entrepreneurs, femtech companies, journalists and individual advocates.

 CROSS-SECTOR COMMUNICATION: Engaging all players equally.
 Building bridges to increase awareness of ongoing efforts.